abhishek795jha/idfy_task/README.md

   So, there is a high posibility that the repository i used to implemnt YOLO is not working in first place.

 ## Future work
-- I started to find the flow in this repo or I will start writing the code for YOLO v3 in keras.
+- I started to find the flaw in this repo or I will start writing the code for YOLO v3 in keras.
 - I need to get some more data of number plates.
-- WIll annotate characters manually using LableImg
+- WIll annotate characters manually using LabelImg
 - Will have to use data augmentation methods to increase size of dataset.

 - One ther thing i will try is to use two step approach.
 First detect number plate in image and then perform OCR on it.